LauraC821/Capstone_2025/data_sheet.md

 ## Composition
 For each unknown function, the dataset consists of input–output pairs corresponding to past queries and their observed results.
-- Inputs: Each query is an array of real-valued inputs, where the length is equals the dimension of the unknown function.
+- Inputs: Each query is an array of real-valued inputs, where the length equals the dimension of the unknown function.
 Each value lies between 0 and 1, specified to six decimal places.
+   - An input query for a 3D function has the form, [0.240001, 0.873317, 0.555556].
 - Outputs: Each query produces a single real valued output.

 The data is stored within the Data folder, which is split into three separate sections: